 Guizhou Jade Bangle imitating a Jadeite bangle

 Natural Jadeite comes in many qualities and colours.
 Not all Jadeite Jade are green and not all are translucent.
 Lower quality jadeite are opaque and of less desirable colour.
 In the market where the demand for high quality Jadeite is strong, industry experts artificially treat low quality Jadeite to enhance their transparency and colour.
 These treatments are not permanent and affects its general durability.
 The good appearance can deteriorate over time.
 Colour dyed Jadeite usually loses its colour with long exposure to sunlight.
 Depending on the level of treatment, the value of the Jadeite drops dramatically.
 Treated Jadeite will not gain value over time like untreated Jadeite.
 Beware of shops that pitch their products as “Genuine Fine Quality Burmese Jade” and fail to disclose any treatments.
-The type of treatments are classified into 5 categories from A - D. Learn in-depth about the treated jade bangles in this guide.
+The type of treatments are classified into 5 categories from A - D. Learn in-depth about treated jade bangles in this article.

 |B||Bleached, then impregnated with a polymer to enhance translucency and colour||Low value, Losses durability and not stable|

 |C||Dyed to improve colour||Low value, Colour change or fade over time|

 |B + C||Translucency and colour enhanced||Low value, as above|

 |D||Composite material||Jadeite combined with other material such as plastics or glass|

 Degradation of polymer on the surface revealing a bleached area.

 Graph showing the value of natural vs treated jade over time.